aome510/hackernews-TUI/README.md

 # hackernews-TUI

-`hackernews_tui` is a Terminal UI to browse Hacker News with fully customizable and vim-like key bindings.
+`hackernews_tui` is a fast and customizable Terminal UI application for browsing Hacker News on terminal.

 `hackernews_tui` is written in Rust with the help of [Cursive TUI library](https://github.com/gyscos/cursive/).
 It uses [HN Algolia search APIs](https://hn.algolia.com/api/) and [HN Official APIs](https://github.com/HackerNews/API) to get Hacker News data.

-The application mainly consists of the following views:
+The application consists of the following views:

-- `Story View` displaying a list of HN stories.
+- `Story View` displays a list of HN stories.
 There are different kinds of `Story View` depending on the `tag` used to filter stories:
-  - `Front Page`: stories on the front-page
+  - `Front Page`: stories on the front page
   - `All Stories`: all stories
-  - `Ask HN`: ask HN stories only
+  - `Ask HN`: ask HN stories
-  - `Show HN`: show HN stories only
+  - `Show HN`: show HN stories
-  - `Jobs`: jobs stories only
+  - `Jobs`: jobs stories
-- `Article View` displaying the content of a web article in reader mode.
+- `Article View` displays the content of a web page in reader mode.
-- `Comment View` displaying a list of comments in a story.
+- `Comment View` displays a list of comments of a story.
-- `Search View` displaying a search bar and a list of stories matching the search query.
+- `Search View` displays a search bar and a list of stories matching the search query.

 ### Why hackernews-TUI?